YunPearce/grip-sampleapp/README.md

 2. %grip includes a page for feedback submission.
 This makes it easy for a developer to integrate a page for collecting user feedback.

-In your agent application, configure the necessary UI elements to direct the end user to the page for form submission.
+-In your agent application, configure the necessary UI elements to direct the end user to the page for form submission.
 An example would be a button or a-tag.
 This is the front-end element that redirects users to the %grip submission form fronted that will be hosted at `<path>/report`.

 3. **Form submission**: Once configured, users have the capability to provide feedback directly in the %grip form.
 The following fields are available: